edwardtheharris/rearc-quest-infra/README.md

 This code is meant to deploy and run the [rearc quest](https://github.com/rearc/quest) web app.

+### tl; dr

+You can find the app deployed in two locations having been deployed using two orchestrators.
+Firstly, you can see the service running on ECS at [hamdance.net](http://hamdance.net).
+Secondly, you can see the service running on EKS at [hamdance.com](http://hamdance.com).
+Finally, please note that while the links in this readme use the `HTTP` protocol, both sites redirect to https becase we are not beasts and this is a civilization.

 ## Usage

 If you're starting from a fresh AWS account first thing is to install the AWS CLI.
 That is, after you've cloned this repository.